-Or, thinking your keys may have fallen in the “black hole” that cars have between the front seat and the center console, you searched under the seat.
+Or, thinking your keys may have fallen into the “black hole” that cars have between the front seat and the center console, you searched under the seat.
 Wondering if you left your credit card on the store counter, you ran back into the store to ask, hoping that no unscrupulous person had already picked it up.

-This is the same type of frantic search that the woman in Jesus’ story did.
+This is the same type of frantic search that the woman in Jesus’ story had.
 Since she never took the coins outside, she thought that she must have lost the coin someplace in the house.
 So, she took a light and looked in every corner.
 With her broom, she swept the house cleanly until at last she found the lost coin.

 So overjoyed was she with her success at finding the coin, she simply had to share that joy with someone.
 As did the shepherd in the previous story, this woman also called her friends and her neighbors to tell them what had happened.
 She told them, “Come on over and rejoice with me, for I have found my lost coin!”

 The Joy of Recovering Something that was Lost